 The platform allows for fractional share purchases, which makes it easier to build your ownership in expensive companies like Microsoft (at over US$400 per share).

-For a buy-and-hold investor who wants to diversify into international stock markets, Interactive Brokers is an intelligent choice due to its low commissions, low minimum investment amount, free withdrawals and no penalties for inactivity.
+For a buy-and-hold investors who wants to diversify into international stock markets, Interactive Brokers is an intelligent choice due to its low commissions, free withdrawals and no penalties for inactivity.

 Features That Make Interactive Brokers Great For Beginners: